Ahmed-Bouhachem/armrobot_ws/src/README.md

 ros2 run armrobot_remote web_interface.py
 ```

 Then open <http://localhost:5000> in a browser.
 Use the `+/-` buttons next to each joint to jog by the configured delta (default 0.1 rad) and the Open/Close buttons to command the gripper.
+The Teach form lets you name the current pose; saved entries appear with “Go” buttons that call the teach-node services (see below).
 Ensure Gazebo and the controllers are running before launching the GUI.

 ## 7. Teach & Replay Poses